LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

 When reviewing a pull-request the following should be kept in mind:
 - __Necessity__

-  Do we need this change?
-  Does it add value to Activity Browser?
+  Do we _need_ this change (e.g. is it from an open issue or clear from the pull-request why this is needed)?
   Does this conflict with other planned changes?

 - __Code quality__